 However, you may also be able to receive the Carer Payment if you have more than two children with lower needs but who combined equal the needs of a child which would meet the assessment criteria, or if you care for a child and an adult who combined have that level of needs.

 An adult must score high enough through the assessment contained in the Adult Disability Assessment Determination 2018, have an illness or disability which is likely to last at least six months, or a terminal illness and need constant care at home or in hospital.

 While you need to be caring for your loved one for a significant period of each day you can spend up to 25 hours a week away from caring (including travel time) for work, volunteering, study or training.

-The income and assets limits which you must meet to receive the Carer Payment can be found here.
+The income and assets limits that you must meet to receive the Carer Payment can be found on the Services Australia website.

 The rate of the Carer Payment depends on your relationship status and is paid per fortnight, as well as being updated on 20 March and 20 September each year.

 The current rate is (as at 20 September 2021):